Anti-immigration SVP wins Swiss election in swing to right

 “STAY FREE!”

 The left-leaning Social Democrats (SP) finished in second place.
-Their share of the vote rose 0.1 percentage points to 18.9 percent but they were set to lose three seats, according to SRF.
+Their share of the vote rose 0.2 percentage points to 18.9 percent but they were set to lose two seats, according to the SRF projections.

-The FDP, Switzerland’s third largest party, saw its support edge up 1.3 points and was seen gaining three extra seats, tilting parliament further to the right.
+The pro-business Liberal Party (FDP), Switzerland’s third largest party, saw its support edge up 1.2 points and is seen gaining three extra seats, tilting parliament further to the right.

-The SVP and FDP benefited from a drop in support for the centrist BDP and the two green parties.

-In Switzerland’s 46-member upper house, 19 races are still open and will be decided in run-off elections.
-In the votes in so far, the SP was seen losing five seats to have a total of six.

-The SVP, currently the upper house’s fourth-biggest block, was seen keeping its five seats but had yet to make any gains.

-During the election campaign, the SVP rallied against Swiss reforms to deal with asylum seekers, even though in Europe’s current migrant crisis Switzerland is handling far fewer migrants than some other nations such as Germany.
+During the election campaign, the SVP rallied against Swiss reforms to deal with asylum seekers, even though in Europe’s current migrant crisis Switzerland is having to handle far fewer migrants than some other nations such as Germany.

-With slogans like “Stay free!” it has also played to fears that Switzerland may head toward EU membership, while also producing tongue-in-cheek YouTube music videos in a bid to appeal to younger voters.
+With slogans like “Stay free!” the SVP has also played to fears that Switzerland may head towards EU membership, while also producing tongue-in-cheek YouTube music videos in a bid to appeal to younger voters.

 Sunday’s result prompted calls from the right for greater representation in Switzerland’s seven-member governing council, the composition of which will be decided in December by parliament.
 The SVP and FDP currently have one seat each.